 Tara Blake’s Archive Fevers is a challenging and personal response to Jacques Derrida’s path-breaking Archive Fever (1995).
 The book takes the form of a fictional email exchange between a young queer scholar, Scarlett Durand, and her psychotherapist, Hannah Kublitz.
 Over the course of their correspondence between 1997 and 2011, Scarlett’s intellectual and personal life unfolds alongside her growing archival delirium.
 Scarlett’s childhood memories, adolescent traumas, dreams of a ‘mystery woman’, and reflections on her mother’s slow death become mixed with her research into ethnographic and political events of the 1930s and beyond.

-Throughout the book runs Scarlett’s quest to expose the matriarchal qualities of the archive that she believes Derrida has repressed, and her struggle to know whether she is truly writing in her own voice and name or being ventriloquised by others.
+Archive Fevers brings biography, critical theory, ethnography, plagiarism and psychoanalysis into thrilling new conversation.
+Established figures such as Derrida, Sigmund and Anna Freud, Margaret Mead and Avital Ronell are approached as thinkers but also as archives, their personal narratives, slips and mistakes playfully re-visited and re-created.
+Throughout the book runs Scarlett’s quest to reveal the matriarchal qualities of the archive that she believes Derrida has repressed, and her struggle to know whether she is truly writing in her own voice and name.